-Because of the complexity and difficulty of root canal therapy (due to multiple configurations and particularities of root canal in each individual) this treatment is always a challenge for the dentist.
-Sometimes is necessary to refer the patient to Endodontists specialized in root canal therapy here in Kanata.
+Because of the complexity and difficulty of root canal therapy (due to multiple configurations and particularities of root canals in each individual) this treatment can pose a challenge for the dentist.
+Sometimes, it’s necessary to refer the patient to endodontists specializing in root canal therapy in Kanata.

 Kanata Highlands Dental Care in Kanata is experienced in root canal procedures.
 We encourage you to book a consultation with our experienced dentists and discuss your options.